Peatland: Palm oil plantations

+The peatland forests harvested for palm oil production serve as above- and below-ground carbon stores, containing at least 42,069 million metric tonnes (Mt) of soil carbon.
+Exploitation of this land raises many environmental concerns, namely increased greenhouse gas emissions, risk of fires and a decrease in biodiversity.
+Greenhouse gas emissions for palm oil planted on peatlands is estimated to be between the equivalent of 12.4 (best case) to 76.6 t CO2/ha (worst case).
+Tropical peatland converted to palm oil plantation can remain a net source of carbon to the atmosphere after 12 years.

+In their natural state, peatlands are resistant to fire.
+Drainage of peatlands for palm oil plantations creates a dry layer of flammable peat.
+As peat is carbon dense, fires occurring in compromised peatlands release extreme amounts of both carbon dioxide and toxic smoke into the air.
+These fires add to greenhouse gas emissions while also causing thousands of deaths every year.

+Decreased biodiversity due to deforestation and drainage makes these ecosystem more vulnerable and less resilient to change.
+Homogenous ecosystems are at an increased risk to extreme climate conditions and are less likely to recover from fires.

 Fires

 Some peatlands are being dried out by climate change.
-Drainage of mires due to climatic factors may also increase the risk of fires, presenting further risk of carbon and methane to release into the atmosphere.
+Drainage of peatlands due to climatic factors may also increase the risk of fires, presenting further risk of carbon and methane to release into the atmosphere.
 Due to their naturally high moisture content, pristine mires have a generally low risk of fire ignition.
 The drying of this waterlogged state means that the carbon-dense vegetation becomes vulnerable to fire.
 In addition, due to the oxygen deficient nature of the vegetation, the peat fires can smolder beneath the surface causing incomplete combustion of the organic matter and resulting in extreme emissions events.

 In recent years, the occurrence of wildfires in peatlands has increased significantly worldwide particularly in the tropical regions.
 This can be attributed to a combination of drier weather and changes in land use which involve the drainage of water from the landscape.
 This resulting loss of biomass through combustion has led to significant emissions of greenhouse gasses both in tropical and boreal/temperate peatlands.
 Fire events are predicted to become more frequent with the warming and drying of the global climate.